Cheryl Benard

-Cheryl Benard (born in 1953) is an academic scholar, writer, political scientist and novelist.
+Cheryl Benard (born 1953) is an American-Austrian writer and novelist as well as political and social scientist.
 She is the wife of Zalmay Khalilzad, former U.S. Ambassador to the United Nations, Afghanistan and Iraq.
 She and Khalilzad have two sons, Alexander Benard and Maximilian Benard.

 Career

 Benard worked as an actress in German films as a child.
 She later took a BA from the American University of Beirut and went on to earn a Ph.D. from the University of Vienna.
-She taught Political Science at the University of Vienna.
+She taught political science at the University of Vienna.
 Later, she served as research director of the Boltzmann Institute of Politics, a European think tank.

 Presently, Benard is president of Alliance for the Restoration of Cultural Heritage (ARCH) International, a DC-based non-profit research and advocacy organisation dedicated to the support of cultural activism, specifically in post-conflict situations.

 Writings

 Benard is a novelist and a widely published author on topics including popular sociology, refugees, women in nation-building, youth radicalisation in the European Diaspora, and humanitarian aid.
 Her books have been translated into many other languages and some were bestsellers in Europe.

 She is a feminist writer.
 She and Edit Schlaffer contributed the piece "Benevolent despotism versus the contemporary feminist movement" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.

 Benard's most recent book, Eurojihad – Patterns of Islamist Radicalization and Terrorism in Europe, with Angel Rabasa, was published by Cambridge University Press in November 2014.